raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 sidebar = ""
 tags = ["Review"]
 thumbnail = "/uploads/8a5a04d9-eee3-455b-bb56-45feaf26b486.jpeg"
-title = "Hapfan Inflatable Stand Up Paddleboard" toc = true widgets = []
+title = "Hapfan Inflatable Stand Up Paddleboard - Comes with an Electric Pump!" toc = true widgets = []

 +++
 In this post I will be taking the [**Hapfan Inflatable Stand Up Paddleboard**](#) through its paces.

-One thing that you will instantly notice about this paddleboard is the design: The plant inspired design is really cool and
+One thing that you will instantly notice about this paddleboard is the design: The plant inspired design is really cool laid back vibe and perfect for trips out in the wilderness.

+One of the more unique things about this particular paddleboard is the fact that it comes with an electric pump.

+If you are not a fan of manual pumping, and lets face it - who is these days, then you will love how easy this paddleboard is to set up.

+You can also connect the electric pump to a mobile power bank or a cigarette lighter on your vehicle, meaning you can be on the water in minutes with no sweat!